 - Shark Swarm, a Hallmark Channel movie which clocks in at 164 minutes despite not having enough content for half that.
 The story is full of Plot Holes (the big one being nobody in this small town notices when so many people suddenly go missing) and bloats the run time with irrelevant subplots about uninteresting characters.
 The movie takes itself far too seriously, throwing in an Anvilicious Green Aesop, and worst of all, the actual shark attacks, the things people expect to see in a movie with this title, are lame.
 They just alternate between shots of unnamed extras thrashing about and shots of the same CG sharks (with the camera zooming in and out instead of actual attacking), with almost no variety.
 The only time a shark actually bites someone on camera lasts only half a second!
 Also, it's difficult to have a blood-filled horror film on the Hallmark Channel.
 The movie does try toward the end to use the terror caused by shark attacks to set up a Heartwarming Moment, but by that point it's too little too late.
 The excessive length and total failure as a monster movie have put it past redemption.
 Matt Murray of Corn Pone Flicks wrote an entertaining review of the film.

 - Destination: Infestation is an unbearably awful 2007 Follow the Leader-type TV movie that was made to cash in on the Snakes on a Plane B-movie craze: this time there's ants instead of snakes.
-Ignoring how the premise doesn't work since ants cannot survive at a cruising altitude, there's a total of 10 minutes of these bugs in the film, most of it consisting of short shots of the swarms and one very lame attack scene that comes off as if the writers forgot about the movie's concept.
-Though it's a Canadian production, there's an insane amount of Plot Holes and geographical errors; for one, WestJet doesn't travel to Colombia.
+There's a total of 10 minutes of these bugs in the film, most of it consisting of short shots of the swarms and one very lame attack scene that comes off as if the writers forgot about the movie's concept.
+Though it's a Canadian production, there are a lot of geographical errors; for one, WestJet doesn't travel to Colombia, and there's also an insane amount of Plot Holes.
 There's bad acting abounds and awful CGI too.
 The funniest thing about this whole fiasco?
 It premiered on Lifetime, the same channel who airs such gems as Cyber Seduction and Someone Else's Child.

 The film will ruin everything you love about the first movie, and is one of the most poorly-received TV movies from NBC, which also ended the tradition of TV film from NBC for a time until The Sound of Music Live! became a ratings hit and spawned more TV specials in the same ilk.
 Even more baffling, it's not even a sequel to Christmas Vacation, but rather, the first film in the whole series, Vacation (for example, the original Audrey, Dana Barron, reprises her role).
 And even the cameo from Eric Idle as the accident-prone Englishman from European Vacation failed to please fans.